ImgBotApp/InternetNL/detail/web/tls/dane-valid/exp_nl.md

-We check the existence of a TLSA record (DANE).
+We testen of de DANE-vingerafdruk die je domein presenteert geldig is voor jouw websitecertificaat.